-2.1 Climate Change If the project is located in an area potentially vulnerable to flooding, inundation and/or erosion from sea-level rise, storms and shoreline change within the expected lifespan of the project? □ Yes □ No If answered "Yes" to 2.1a, please explain how the following policies are incorporated or addressed 2.1a-2.1d.
-2.1a Climate Change Executive Order S-13-08 2.1b Climate Change OPC Resolution on Sea-level Rise (March 2011)
+2.1 If the project is located in an area potentially vulnerable to flooding, inundation and/or erosion

+Climate Change from sea-level rise, storms and shoreline change within the expected lifespan of the project?

+$\square$ Yes $\square$ No

+If answered "Yes" to 2.1a, please explain how the following policies are incorporated or addressed

+2.1a-2.1d.

+2.1a Executive Order S-13-08

+Climate Change

+2.1b OPC Resolution on Sea-level Rise (March 2011)

+Climate Change

+L

-2.1c Climate Change OPC Resolution on Implementation of Safeguarding California Plan (August 2014) State Sea-level Rise Guidance document (2013) Climate Change 2.2a Project Location Is the project located in a county that abuts the coast or San Francisco Bay or provides direct and measurable environmental benefits to the Coastal Zone (PRC §30103) Yes No Please identify the project county, city, and other geographic information (Latitude/Longitude in NAD 83) if possible.
+2.1c Climate Change OPC Resolution on Implementation of Safeguarding California Plan (August 2014) 2.1d Climate Change State Sea-level Rise Guidance document (2013) 2.2a Project Location Is the project located in a county that abuts the coast or San Francisco Bay or provides direct and measurable environmental benefits to the Coastal Zone ( PRC §30103 ) Yes No Please identify the project county, city, and other geographic information (Latitude/Longitude in NAD 83) if possible.
 2.2b Project Location Districts Provide California State Senate District Number Provide California State Assembly District Number 2.2b Project Area Ownership Check box if land where project will occur (or will require access to enter) is owned by a private entity, state, federal, or other.
-If yes on any box, provide name of land owner(s): Private Yes No If yes, name: Federal Yes No If yes, name: Other Yes No If yes, name:
+If yes on any box, provide name of land owner(s): Private Yes No If yes, name:

-2.3 Disadvantaged Community Check box if project will occur in a Disadvantaged Community as defined in CWC § 79505.5(a). (see DWR's map) Yes 2.4 Multiple Benefits Please select and articulate the benefits your project will provide.
-Reduction of GHG emissions or improved carbon sequestration Improved resiliency and adaptation to climate change Reduced pollution into waters of the state More resilient fisheries Healthier marine or estuarine ecosystems Watershed and coastal habitat restoration Water quality improvement and protection 2.5 Implement Actions of the California Water Action Plan Check whether the project implements actions in the CWAP, and if yes, identify those actions: Yes.
-If yes, identify actions:
+2.3 Disadvantaged Community Check box if project will occur in a Disadvantaged Community as defined in CWC § 79505.5(a) . (see DWR's map ) Yes No Check box if project will benefit a Disadvantaged Community Yes No If yes, describe benefit(s): 2.4 Multiple Benefits Please select and articulate the benefits your project will provide.
+Reduction of GHG emissions or improved carbon sequestration Reduced pollution into waters of the state Reduced pollution into waters of the state Healthier marine or estuarine ecosystems Watershed and coastal habitat restoration Water quality improvement and protection 2.5 Implement Actions of the California Water Action Plan Check whether the project implements actions in the CWAP, and if yes, identify those actions: Yes.
+If yes, identify actions: No

-2.6 Check whether the project removes or reduces stressors form the ocean and near coastal Ocean and environment: Coastal Stressors ☐ Yes.
-If yes, identify stressors: □ No 2.7 Check whether the project utilizes green infrastructure, natural systems, or systems that mimic Green natural systems.
-Infrastructure ☐ Yes.
-If yes, identify the infrastructure or system(s): □ No 2.8 Technologies Check whether the project employs new, innovative or proven technologies or practices. ☐ Yes.
-If yes, identify technologies or practices: □ No 2.9 Will the project deliver sustainable outcomes in the long-term?
-Sustainable ☐ Yes.
+2.6 Check whether the project removes or reduces stressors form the ocean and near coastal

+Ocean and environment:

+Coastal Stressors

+Coastal Stressors □ Yes.
+If yes, identify stressors:

+2.7 Check whether the project utilizes green infrastructure, natural systems, or systems that mimic

+Green natural systems.

+Infrastructure

+Innastructure □ Yes.
+If yes, identify the infrastructure or system(s):

+□ No

+2.8 Technologies Check whether the project employs new, innovative or proven technologies or practices.

+🗆 Yes.
+If yes, identify technologies or practices:

+□ No

+2.9 Will the project deliver sustainable outcomes in the long-term?

+Sustainable $\Box$ Yes.
 If yes, identify the outcomes and provide a timeline for the outcomes.

+Outcomes

+Outcomes

+□ No

-Outcomes □ No 2.10 Is the project ready to implement and the grantee will start and finish the project in a timely Project manner?
+2.10 Is the project ready to implement and the grantee will start and finish the project in a timely

+Project manner?
 Please explain.

 Readiness